arnav-jain1/Fall_2024/EECS_565/L6- Symmetric Encryption 2.md

 2. Row based diffusion
 	Shift each byte in each row to the left cyclically (so 1st row = nothing, 2nd row = 1 byte to the left, 3rd row = 2 byte to the left etc)
 3. Column based diffusion:
-	Each byte in each column mixxed up in some way
+	Each byte in each column mixed up in some way
 	Each byte in the column is given its own operation (which can vary) which is then XORed all together
 ![[Pasted image 20240916223332.png]]
 4. XOR the round key with the current state